 I shared this video a while ago on Facebook.
 It’s a talk given by Caroline Myss some years ago called “Why People Don’t Heal.”
 In case you didn’t get a chance to watch it then, or aren’t into watching it now, here it is in print format.

-Any attempt to move people like this out of their pain and victim stories is seen as callous and lacking in compassion.
-You can offer lots of alternatives and compassionate help, but they will find ways to sabotage that help.
+Any attempt to move people like this out of their pain and victim stories is received as callous and lacking in compassion.
+You can offer lots of alternatives, and compassionate patient loving kind help, but they will find ways to sabotage that help and then blame you for being insensitive.
 It can be very frustrating and painful to watch someone you care about become entrenched in their own misery.

 This is a telling, somewhat extreme, example from the article:

 I met one woman, for instance, who stated upon our introduction that the “rules” of being a friend to her began with agreeing to “honor her wounds.”
 When I asked her to tell me what that meant in practical terms, she said that she was only now beginning to process all of the violations that had happened to her as a child and that in the course of healing these wounds, she would frequently have mood swings and bouts of depression.
 “Honoring her wounds” meant respecting these moods, not challenging them.
 She claimed the right to set the tone of any social event of which she was a part.
 If she was in a “low space,” she expected her support system not to introduce humor into the atmosphere but to adjust their mood and conversation to hers.
 I asked her how long she anticipated needing this intense level of support.
 “It may take years,” she replied, “and if it does, I expect my support system to give me that amount of time.“